 Gregory is currently working on his veterinary skills/prerequisites, he aspires to become a Veterinarian.
 Gregory has always had a love for animals ever since he was a young boy.
 He was first introduced to animals when he had his first pet dog, Bear.
 He joined the RHVH team in September of 2017.
 Gregory is currently living with his family and his beagle-hound mix, Halo.

 Nicolle’s love for animals began at the very young age of 2 when she lived in Las Vegas, NV with her 2 cats, 2 parakeets and fire-bellied newt.
 At the age of 9 she moved to Harrison, NY and was introduced to reptiles.
 She currently lives with her family and 6 lizards, 1 ball python, 3 chinchillas, 2 hamsters and a Yorkie named Bam Bam, all of which were adopted into her loving home.
 She is also an avid NY Rangers and Manchester United fan.

-Darya has had a special love for animals all of her life, working in pet shops for three years prior to joining the client care team at RHVH seven years ago.
+Darya has had a special love for animals all of her life, working in pet shops for three years prior to joining the client care team at RHVH in 2008.
 A resident of White Plains, her family includes her husband, her son and daughter, a cat named Nala, a dog named Bella and a lizard named Lizzy.

 Highly sought after for her meticulous grooming services, Tiffany has been with Rye Harrison since 2006.
 She is one of the very few groomers that still handles cats and has also been known to bathe ferrets and clean up a rabbit here and there as well.
 With a long background in working with animals since childhood, she is both extremely kind and talented in her craft.
 In March of 2011, Tiffany was featured in Westchester Magazine as one of the county’s top pet professionals.
 Married to her college sweetheart PJ, they have two young children.